Sharia

 Over time with the necessities brought by sociological changes, on the basis of interpretative studies legal schools have emerged, reflecting the preferences of particular societies and governments, as well as Islamic scholars or imams on theoretical and practical applications of laws and regulations.
-Legal schools of Sunni Islam — Hanafi, Maliki, Shafiʽi and Hanbali etc.— developed methodologies for deriving rulings from scriptural sources using a process known as ijtihad, a concept adopted by Shiism in much later periods meaning mental effort.
+Legal schools of Sunni Islam – Hanafi, Maliki, Shafiʽi, Hanbali, etc. – developed methodologies for deriving rulings from scriptural sources using a process known as ijtihad, a concept adopted by Shiism in much later periods meaning mental effort.
 Although Sharia is presented in addition to its other aspects by the contemporary Islamist understanding, as a form of governance some researchers approach traditional sīrah narratives with skepticism, seeing the early history of Islam not as a period when Sharia was dominant, but a kind of "secular Arabic expansion" and dating the formation of Islamic identity to a much later period.

 Approaches to Sharia in the 21st century vary widely, and the role and mutability of Sharia in a changing world has become an increasingly debated topic in Islam.
-Beyond sectarian differences, fundamentalists advocate the complete and uncompromising implementation of "exact/pure sharia" without modifications, while modernists argue that it can/should be brought into line with human rights and other contemporary issues such as democracy, minority rights, freedom of thought, women's rights and banking by new jurisprudences.
-In fact, some of the practices of Sharia have been deemed "incompatible with human rights, gender equality and freedom of speech and expression or even "evil".
+Beyond sectarian differences, fundamentalists advocate the complete and uncompromising implementation of "exact/pure sharia" without modifications, while modernists argue that it can/should be brought into line with human rights and other contemporary issues such as democracy, minority rights, freedom of thought, women's rights, and banking by new jurisprudences.
+Several practices of Sharia have been deemed incompatible with human rights, gender equality, and freedom of speech and expression.
 In Muslim majority countries, traditional laws have been widely used with or changed by European models.
 Judicial procedures and legal education have been brought in line with European practice likewise.
 While the constitutions of most Muslim-majority states contain references to Sharia, its rules are largely retained only in family law and penalties in some.
-The Islamic revival of the late 20th century brought calls by Islamic movements for full implementation of Sharia, including hudud corporal punishments, such as stoning through various propaganda methods ranging from civilian activities to terrorism.
+The Islamic revival of the late 20th century brought calls by Islamic movements for full implementation of Sharia, including hudud corporal punishments, such as stoning.

-Etymology and usage
+Terminology

+The Arabic word شريعة (šarīʿa) derives from the root š-r-ʕ.
+In the Quran, شريعة (šarīʿa) and its cognate شرعة (širʿa) occur once each, with the meaning "way" or "path".
+This term was borrowed into Ottoman Turkish as شرع (şerʿ / şeriʿ), which then entered the English language as Sheri, a term that was used in late 19th- and early 20th-century law-related works, along with the French variant chéri.